Creating a Dementia Friendly Community

 Dementia Friends is a global movement that is changing the way people think, act, and talk about dementia.
 By helping everyone in a community understand what dementia is and how it affects people, each of us can make a difference for people touched by dementia.

-Consider hosting a session for your family, neighbors, friends, small group or book club!
+Consider hosting a free session for your family, neighbors, friends, small group or book club!

 What is a Dementia Friend?